gabriel-hook/contest-of-champions/GUIDES.md

 There are 2 ways you can start the publishing process for a finished guide.

-### E-mail
+### Github Issue

-Send me an e-mail with the guide .json file attached and if the quality is good I will merge it into the main project.
+You can create an Issue within github and attach the .json file there, I will review it and merge quality work into the App.

 ### Git Pull Request